turingschool/mod-0-curriculum/setup-instructions.md

 ### 1. Generate a new key by running:

+Follow these steps to generate a new key:
-(You should use the email associated with your GitHub account)
+1. Open terminal and enter the following command - **You should use the email associated with your GitHub account**

 ```
 $ ssh-keygen -t rsa -C "johndoe@example.com"
 ```

-When you're prompted to "Enter a file in which to save the key," press Enter.
+1. When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location, which is `~/ssh/id_rsa`

-When asked to enter a password, hit enter, which means "no password".
+1. When asked to enter a password, hit `enter`, which means "no password".

 You'll see a confirmation message that looks like: